UNITES-Lab/sparse-cafm/___todo.md

 # **Notes**
 ---
 1. We train an OLDER surrogate that approximates the difference in characterization between two current-maps
     - We want this surrogate to encode meaningful features of each current map
     - We should scale up the size of OLDER pre-training...
+    - What would happen if we mixed in ImageNet data or something?
+2.